-The application of a cold pack to your hip after surgery will also help with pain management and swelling.
-Purchase a large reusable gel cold pack for home.
-Cold therapy serves as a natural pain reliever and anti-inflammatory.
-You can apply the cold pack to your hip for 20-25 minutes as often as every 2 hours.
-You should place the cold pack in a pillowcase as a barrier to protect your skin.
+The application of a cold pack to your knee after surgery will also help with pain management and swelling.
+Purchase a large re-usable gel cold pack for home.
+Cold therapy serves as a natural analgesic and anti-inflammatory.
+You can apply the cold pack to your knee for 20-25 minutes as often as every 2 hours.
+You should use a pillowcase as a barrier to protect your skin.